shintani-dev/shintani-dev/README.md

 ## 🔭 I’m currently working on...

+### Front-end

+1. Ionic
+1. Flutter

 ### Back-end

-- Ruby on Rails
+1. Ruby on Rails

-### DevOps

-- Google Cloud
-  - Compute Engine
-  - etc...
-- CircleCI
-- GitHub Actions
-- Ansible
-- Terraform
+1. Spring

 ## 🌱 I’m currently learning...

-- Windows
+1. Windows
-  - PowerShell
+  1. PowerShell
-- Security advisory
+1. Security advisory
-- Spring Boot
+1. Spring Boot
-- Ionic

 <!--
 **shintani-dev/shintani-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.